sophieboyle1/stile-ms4/README.md

-# STILE - E-Commerce Web App With Boutique Homeware pieces.
+# STILE - E-Commerce Web App.

-## Code Institute - Final Milestone Project (4) - Full Stack Frameworks With Django.
+### Code Institute - Final Milestone Project (4) - Full Stack Frameworks With Django.

 STILE is a homeware boutique with hand picked items for you!
 Our collection ranges from furniture to home decor.
 The application focuses